ihuesca/IAEN/README.md

 library(devtools)

 #Then you need to install the RGtk2 package, after load it to install the GTK + plug-in.
-#It is recommended to use R-studio for installation.
+#It is recommended to use R-project for installation.
-#Restart R-studio after installation.
+#Restart R-project after installation.

 install.packages("RGtk2", depend=TRUE)
 library(RGtk2)